 9. PostMan for API Development

-If you have developed a new tool which you want to distribute for everyone to use, you need to convert it into an user friendly API.
+If you have developed a new tool that you want to distribute for everyone to use, you need to convert it into a user-friendly API.
 This might be a challenging task if we didn’t have tools like Postman.
-With over 3 million users, Postman is an excellent tool which eases API development for MacOS, Windows, Linux and Chrome.
+With over 3 million users, Postman is an excellent tool that eases API development for macOS, Windows, Linux, and Chrome.
 With a great GUI, it makes building API testing, documentation and sharing extremely easy.

-Finally, when you want to distribute your app, for beta testing or releasing, TestFlight is one of the best option for iOS.
-By simply adding names via iTunes Connect, you can send requests to upto 2000 testers.
+Finally, when you want to distribute your app, for beta testing or releasing, TestFlight is one of the best options for iOS.
+By simply adding names via iTunes Connect, you can send requests to up to 2000 testers.
 Furthermore, 25 of your own team members can be testers.
 On the other hand, you could also use Crashlytics for this task.
 Crashlytics is also available for Android developers, as we covered in section 8.